 Young adults and teenagers

-Cardiac problems in young people are rare, but when they occur can be devastating, affecting even those considered fit and well.
+Cardiac problems in active sports people are rare, but when they occur can be devastating, affecting even those considered fit and well.

 In many countries such as Italy and the US young people participating in sport at any level routinely undergo cardiac screening.

 The European Cardiac Society recommendations are for cardiac screening in those over 12 participating in any form of competitive sports.